Buffalo Soldier tragedy of 1877: Background

-In May 1877, a group of buffalo hunters led by James Harvey, a Civil War veteran and long-time buffalo hunter, was looking for a buffalo herd.
+In May 1877, a group of buffalo hunters led by James Harvey, a Civil War veteran and long-time buffalo hunter, were looking for a buffalo herd.
 After a series of Comanche raids led by Red Young Man, where much stock was taken and a few hunters killed, the hunters started looking on the Llano Estacado region of north-west Texas and eastern New Mexico for revenge against the Comanche who had gone far beyond their legal hunting grounds.
-The men were a mix of former Union and Confederate soldiers, former trappers, and mixed breeds.
+The men were a mix of former Union and Confederate soldiers, former trappers, and others.

-Captain Nicolas Merritt Nolan, an Irish native with a quick wit, was one of the 10th Cavalry's favorite officers.
+Captain Nicolas Merritt Nolan, an Irish native, was one of the 10th Cavalry's favorite officers.
 He was described as "very fine and soldier-like" with a large, black "overhanging moustache."
-Nolan had joined the American Army in 1852 as a young 17-year-old rising through the enlisted ranks when he found a niche riding horses.
-During the Civil War he fought well, received honors and became an officer.
-After the war he would volunteer for duty with "Buffalo Soldiers" of the 10th Cavalry and command "A" Company (later Troop) for almost a decade and a half.
+Nolan had joined the American Army in 1852 as a young 17-year-old, rising through the enlisted ranks when he found a niche riding horses.
+During the Civil War, he fought well, received honors, and became an officer.
+After the war, he volunteered for duty with the "Buffalo Soldiers" of the 10th Cavalry and commanded "A" Company (later Troop) for almost a decade and a half.

 Nolan had left Fort Concho on July 10, 1877, with a force of 63 officers and men for a scout on the Staked Plains.
 They were looking for Mescalero Apache and Comanche who were out raiding.
 Nolan's route took him past the Llano's eastern rugged cap rock northwest toward Bull Creek.
-Nolan was following a route he had followed northwest in 1875.
-During that scout, he had followed an Indian trail into the Llano Estacado region until the trail grew cold and he turned back.
+Nolan was following a route he had taken northwest in 1875.
+During that scout, he had followed an Indian trail into the Llano Estacado region until the trail grew cold, and he turned back.
 He had been threatened with court-martial because he was not aggressive enough on that scout.
-Nolan was deeply shamed by the event.
-His future patrolling was considered aggressive.
+Nolan was deeply shamed by the event, and his future patrolling was considered aggressive.